-CHAIRMAN Jiří Střelický, M.A., Ph.D., Prague 6, Za Strahovem 432/28, postal code 169 00 VICE-CHAIRMAN Stanislav Uma, Prague 9, Újezd nad Lesy, Čelkovická 2187, postal code 190 16 MEMBERS Tomáš Lain, Praha 9, Satalice, Dany Medřické 599/14, postal code 190 15 Marek Cach, Pardubice, Pardubičky, Za Kopečkem 499, postal code 530 03
+CHAIRMAN Jiří Střelický, M.A., Ph.D., Prague 6, Za Strahovem 432/28, postal code 169 00 VICE-CHAIRMAN Stanislav Uma, Prague 9, Újezd nad Lesy, Čelkovická 2187, postal code 190 16 MEMBER Tomáš Lain, Praha 9, Satalice, Dany Medřické 599/14, postal code 190 15 Marek Cach, Pardubice, Pardubičky, Za Kopečkem 499, postal code 530 03 members of the Board of Directors who affix their signatures to the business name of the Company.

-Michal Brothánek completed his term on the Board of Directors of the Company on 30 November 2021.
 The Board of Directors acts on behalf of the Company in a way that it should always be represented jointly by any two Board members.
-Act on behalf of the Company involves two members of the Board of Directors who affix their signatures to the business name of the Company.
+Act on behalf of the Company involves two